Canada Visa: New Wait Times for Indian Students, Visitor Visas, and PR Processing Time

 Approximate Processing Time (India): 7 to 9 weeks under SDS | Up to 12 weeks under non-SDS

-Indian students comprise close to 40% of international students in Canada and are expected to increase by 2025.
+Indian students comprise nearly 40% of international students in Canada and are expected to increase to this percentage by 2025.
 How exactly in reality you obtain a study permit in India, i.e., either the Student Direct Stream (SDS) stream or the non-SDS stream, theoretically actually does have some inherent capacity to influence your wait.

-Upon receiving the documents above (i.e., documentary proof of GIC, IELTS 6.0+, and payment receipt), SDS applicants usually receive a response within 7–9 weeks.
+Upon receiving the documents above (i.e., documentary proof of GIC, IELTS 6.0 or higher, and payment receipt), SDS applicants typically receive a response within 7–9 weeks.
 Non-SDS applicants, i.e., when one document is entirely missing or some other English language tests, would receive processing within 10–12 weeks.

 Reducing Delays Tips: